 “I do, darling.”

 “But wasn’t he happy here?
-With mom and I?”
+With me and mom?”

 “Of course he was.
 I thought you knew that.
 He loved you both very much.”
 Now she turned her whole body towards me.
 “Didn’t you ever hear him?
 He was always ranting about his little girl.
 He was so proud of you.”
 She pulled me close and her tears fell as she spoke.
 “He had such a beautiful little girl.”
 She paused momentarily before sighing.
 “I suppose I should call my mom.
 Your grandma should know that her son is…is…” It was hard for her to say that her brother was gone.
 I knew how she felt and I told her so.
 It was as though stating his death aloud would finalize it.

 “I’ll call grandma.
 You go sit down.”
 I rushed to the kitchen to get the phone before she could protest.
-I searched our family phone book for my grandma’s number and found that it was written in my dad’s spidery cursive and for the first time I noticed how illegible it was and wondered if it was just the tears in my eyes that made it seem that way.
+I searched our family phone book for my grandma’s number and found that it was written in my dad’s sprawling cursive.
 I shook my head to clear it, as though it were an Etch-A-Sketch that could be shaken clear.
 When I picked up the phone and dialed, I realized I had no idea what to say.
 My grandma would be upset.
 After all, the eldest of her two children was now dead.
 I wasn’t sure that I could deal with more tears, but I straightened my back and made the decision to deal with it.
 I couldn’t make my aunt do this.
 She had been strong for me all day and now I had to return her favor.
 The sound of the phone ringing increased my anxiety.
 Finally, my grandma’s voice picked up.

 “Oh.
 Hi Grandma.
 It’s me, Ally.”